shiroe345/AIcup-GO-game/README.md

 To generate the baseline models, you can follow tutorial notebooks.

 For submission, you can follow **Create Public Upload CSV.ipynb** notebook.
+# Note
+Because the training data and test data too large, we only provide tutorial training and test data